Where to watch the Premier League on US TV and streaming

-The four main streaming options to choose in the United States (other than NBC Sports, which you need a cable/satellite TV subscription to authenticate to) are fuboTV, Sling Blue and PlayStation Vue. fuboTV offers access to NBC (in select cities), NBCSN, CNBC, USA as well as FS1, FS2, FOX Soccer Plus, FOX Deportes and a ton of other channels.
+The four main streaming options to choose in the United States (other than NBC Sports, which you need a cable/satellite TV subscription to authenticate to) are fuboTV, Sling Blue, Hulu Live and PlayStation Vue. fuboTV offers access to NBC (in select cities), NBCSN, CNBC, USA as well as FS1, FS2, FOX Soccer Plus, FOX Deportes and a ton of other channels.

 Launched in June 2016, Sling Blue offers NBCSN without requiring a cable or satellite TV subscription.
 Sling Blue also includes NBC in many markets in the United States.

 On a typical Premier League weekend during the 2018/19 season, which starts on August 17, you’re able to watch 6-7 EPL games every weekend via fuboTV.
 The 2-3 games not included are on NBC Sports Gold ($50/season).

 Here are the typical time windows when Premier League games will be shown live and on-demand via Sling Blue:

 SPECIAL OFFER: With DISH Network, get NBCSN, beIN SPORTS, beIN SPORTS en Español, ESPN, ESPN2, FOX Sports 1, FOX Sports 2 and more.
 DISH Network is offering 290+ channels starting for $89.99/month, and you’ll get a free HD DVR and free voice remote.
 Get the details on the offer or call 855-389-9730 today.

 Club TV channels